 To enable and use copy and paste on PowerShell in Windows 10, you need to follow the steps below:

 Type power shell in the search area of your taskbar and click the search result to launch the PowerShell window.
 The newly opened PowerShell window can be seen in the following image:

 Now right-click on the title bar of your PowerShell window to launch a cascading menu, as shown in the following image:

 In this menu, click on the "Properties" option, as highlighted in the image above.

-As soon as you will click on it, the Windows PowerShell Properties window will appear on your screen as shown in the following image:
+Once you click on it, the "Windows PowerShell Properties" window will appear on your screen as shown in the image below:

 Select the checkbox corresponding to the "Enable Ctrl key combinations" field as highlighted in the figure above.

 Finally, click the OK button to save your settings.